KDWSS/coinbase-reports/README.md

 # Coinbase Report Generator

-This is a tool that uses Node.js and Coinbase API to generate reports as CSV files for better viewing of your Coinbase transaction history.
+This is a tool that uses Node.js and Coinbase API to generate transaction reports as CSV files for better viewing of your Coinbase history (buys, sells, sends, etc).

 Upon running `node report.js` you will be prompted for the symbol of which you would like to generate a report from (ie BTC).
 Reports will be generated as easy to import CSV files that can